real-dcnet/dcnet-source/README.md

 --dc     (Default 2) : Number of data centers in topology

+--remote (Default 0) : Indicates if data centers are located remotely (higher latency)

+--test   (Default 0) : Indicates if ping and TCP testing should be performed

+Also note that every flag can take several arguments, up to the value for --dc.
+This gives different configuration settings for each data center.
+Single arguments will give the same configuration setting for all data centers.
+An argument count that is not equal to the number --dc is invalid and will default to using the first argument in the single argument action.

 Running this command starts the Mininet CLI and creates three configuration files, switch_config.csv, host_config.csv, and top_config.csv, for use by the ONOS controller.